Negative Barnett effect, negative moment of inertia of gluon plasma and thermal evaporation of chromomagnetic condensate: Acknowledgements

-\paragraph*{\bf Acknowledgements.} This work has been carried out using computing resources of the Federal collective usage center Complex for Simulation and Data Processing for Mega-science Facilities at NRC ``Kurchatov Institute'', http://ckp.nrcki.ru/ and the Supercomputer ``Govorun'' of Joint Institute for Nuclear Research.
+This work has been carried out using computing resources of the Federal collective usage center Complex for Simulation and Data Processing for Mega-science Facilities at NRC ``Kurchatov Institute'', http://ckp.nrcki.ru/ and the Supercomputer ``Govorun'' of Joint Institute for Nuclear Research.
 The work of VVB, IEK, AAR, and DAS, which consisted in the lattice calculation of the observables used in the paper, was supported by the Russian Science Foundation (project no. 23-12-00072).
+The work of MNC has been supported by the French National Agency for Research (ANR) within the project PROCURPHY ANR-23-CE30-0051-02.
+MNC is thankful to the members of Nordita for their kind hospitality.
+Nordita is supported in part by Nordforsk.
 The authors are grateful to Victor Ambru\cb{s} and Andrey Kotov for useful discussions.